CTSRD-CHERI/l3-cheri-mips-proofs/readme.md

 The theory files work with Isabelle2017.

-To reduce the startup time it is advisable to build a heap image of some of the theories.
+To reduce the startup time it is recommended to build a heap image of the theories.
 Add the following to the ROOTS file of Isabelle (usually located at ~/.isabelle/Isabelle2017/ROOTS):

-(path to repo)/generated
+* (path to repo)/generated
-(path to repo)/core
+* (path to repo)/core
-(path to repo)/properties
+* (path to repo)/properties

 # Folder structure